jameshfisher/jameshfisher.com/_posts/2016-11-20-huel-joylent-vegan.md

 ---
-title: "Should I buy Huel or Joylent?"
+title: Should I buy Huel or Joylent?
+tags:
+  - personal
+taggedAt: '2024-03-26'
 ---

 A while back I bought some [Huel](https://huel.com/), copying some colleagues.
 I've finally got through it.
 Now I want to buy some more, but first let's look at the competition.